 Asian stocks mostly fall on Wall Street slide, trade fears

-Asian shares were mostly lower Thursday after another round of selling on Wall Street and investor worries about a trade war.
+Asian shares were mostly lower Thursday after another round of selling on Wall Street amid investor worries about a trade war.

 The latest market slide comes as investors worry that the trade war between the U.S. and China will derail global economic and corporate profit growth as it drags on with no sign of a resolution.